maiteth/wp-local-repos/README.md

 # Wp-local-repos

-This project is a project starter.
+This project is a starter project for Wordpress.

+It allows someone to locally develop a Wordpress theme, Wordpress itself or other tasks and then deploy by FTP the whole website.
+During deployment, the database is extracted, reconfigured and also deployed to the target.

 # Prerequisites